Arimototoku/rsschool-cv/cv.md

 https://github.com/Arimototoku

 I am working as a service engineer.
 I think it's time to change my life, so I decided to learn something new, like programming language, english.
-Now goal is to be a front-end developer.
+Now my goal is to be a front-end developer.

 ## Skills